openMF/community-app/README.md

 Repository for putting prototype work from Thoughtworks HSP around building single page web app

+## Overview Video
+To get a good overview of the code layout, and recommendations going ahead on the Angular.js Prototype application, please watch this video recording of a session taken by Silvio from ThoughtWorks:

+<a target="_blank" href="http://youtu.be/_Q_1Ll2MydM">YouTube Video on MifosX UI Prootype Code Walkthrough</a>

 ## Setup

 To download the dependencies, first install bower: